anthonyblackham/flexible-jekyll/_posts/2020-12-05-indoor-maps .markdown

 	};
 ```

-and initialize them on the map
+and initialize them on the map (note we took the .addTo(map) out of the L1Footprint variable because this is now being handled by the layer control)

 ```
 L.control.layers(baseMaps).addTo(map);